AdaCore/training_material/courses/spark_for_ada_programmers/080_subprogram_contracts/02-frame_condition.rst

 |

-* Evaluation for the copy may raise runtime errors
+* Evaluation for the copy may raise run-time errors

   - Not allowed by default inside *potentially unevaluated expressions*